babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

 collisions.

 The migration mode is stored in the `migration_mode` parameter.
-You can't change this parameter after creating your cluster.
+You can't change this parameter after creating your cluster (if you want to change the migration mode, you'll have to create a new cluster).
 During the deployment process you must decide which mode to use.
 If you don't set `migration_mode`, the default value of `single-db` is chosen.